Synchrotron radiation

 Synchrotron radiation (also known as magnetobremsstrahlung) is the electromagnetic radiation emitted when relativistic charged particles are subject to an acceleration perpendicular to their velocity (a ⊥ v).
 It is produced artificially in some types of particle accelerators or naturally by fast electrons moving through magnetic fields.
 The radiation produced in this way has a characteristic polarization, and the frequencies generated can range over a large portion of the electromagnetic spectrum.

 Pictorial representation of the radiation emission process by a source moving around a Schwarzschild black hole in a de Sitter universe.

 Electromagnetic field observed far from the source (in arbitrary unit) of a positive accelerated point charge.
-When the velocity increase, the radiation concentrates along the trajectory.
+When the velocity increases, the radiation concentrates along the trajectory.
 This field can be calculated using Liénard–Wiechert potential.

 Synchrotron radiation is similar to bremsstrahlung radiation, which is emitted by a charged particle when the acceleration is parallel to the direction of motion.
 The general term for radiation emitted by particles in a magnetic field is gyromagnetic radiation, for which synchrotron radiation is the ultra-relativistic special case.
 Radiation emitted by charged particles moving non-relativistically in a magnetic field is called cyclotron emission.
 For particles in the mildly relativistic range (≈85% of the speed of light), the emission is termed gyro-synchrotron radiation.

 In astrophysics, synchrotron emission occurs, for instance, due to ultra-relativistic motion of a charged particle around a black hole.
-When the source follows a circular geodesic around the black hole, the synchrotron radiation occurs for orbits close to the photosphere where the motion is in the ultra-relativistic regime.
+When the source follows a circular geodesic around the black hole, the synchrotron radiation occurs for orbits close to the photon sphere where the motion is in the ultra-relativistic regime.